Malé: Islands of Malé City

-Although Malé is geographically located in Kaafu Atoll, administratively it is not considered part of it.
 The central part of the city is formed by the island of Malé.
-Five more islands form part of the city which includes Hulhulé, Hulhumalé, Vilimalé, Gulhifalhu and Thilafushi.
+Six more islands form part of the city which includes Hulhulé, Hulhumalé, Villimalé, Gulhifalhu, Thilafushi and Giraavarufalhu.

 A commercial harbour is located on the central island and serves as the heart of all commercial activities in the country.
 Velana International Airport is located on the Island of Hulhulé.

 The central island is heavily urbanised, with the built-up area taking up essentially its entire landmass.
-Slightly less than one third of the nation's population lives in the capital city, and the population has increased from 20,000 people in 1987 to 100,000 people in 2006.
-Many Maldivians and foreign workers living in other parts of the country find themselves in occasional short term residence on the island since it is the centre of administration and bureaucracy.
-Most of the population of Malé live in small houses, often shared with external family or roommates.
-This led to the development of Hulhumalé and Phase 2.
+Slightly less than one-third of the nation's population lives in the capital city, and the population has increased from 20,000 people in 1987 to 100,000 people in 2006.
+Many Maldivians and foreign workers living in other parts of the country find themselves in occasional short-term residence on the island since it is the centre of administration and bureaucracy.
+Most of the population of Malé live in small houses or apartment complexes, often shared with external family or roommates.
+This led to the development of Hulhumalé and the extension to Phase 2.

+The Indian expatriate community in the Maldives stands as the second-largest, comprising around 27,000 individuals.
+Among them, a substantial portion consists of construction workers, doctors, nurses, health professionals, and teachers, who play vital roles in the Maldivian infrastructure, healthcare, and education sectors.
+Additionally, Indian and Bangladeshi nationals contribute significantly as skilled workers, alongside a sizable presence of unskilled laborers, as well as other professionals and members of the business community.